w3c/cg-program/proposals/spec-lifecycle.md

 * Living specification.
 There is only ever one specifiation and one version of the specification.
 * Series of snapshots of a given version.
 Typically each snapshot is identified with a URL, and there is a second URL to identify the latest specification in the series.
 One reason for a snapshot is for IPR considerations.
-* Multiple versions, each version identified with a (latest version) URL.
+* Multiple versions, each version identified with a URL.

 It will be useful to communicate to readers: